Girls Preparatory School

-Girls Preparatory School, or GPS, is an all-female, college preparatory school in Chattanooga, Tennessee, United States.
+Girls Preparatory School, or GPS, is an all-female college preparatory school in Chattanooga, Tennessee, United States.
 It was founded in 1906 by Grace Eliza McCallie, Tommie Payne Duffy, and Eula Lea Jarnagin.
 GPS enrolls students in grades 6–12.
-These students are taught by GPS' 66 faculty members, over 80% of whom hold advanced degrees.
-Since 2006, GPS has won 20 state championships in various sports.
-In addition, the school has 49 National Merit Semifinalists graduates within the past 13 years.
-For the 2019–20 school year, GPS enrolled 560 girls from 28 zip codes, with 210 in Middle School and 350 in Upper School.
+These students are taught by GPS's faculty members, over 69% of whom hold advanced degrees.
+A trailblazer for girls' athletics in Chattanooga, GPS fielded the first girls team in basketball (1909), the first girls' golf team in Tennessee (1974), the first girls' rowing team in Chattanooga (1994), the first girls' lacrosse team in Chattanooga (2005), and the first girls' squash team in Tennessee (2022).
+GPS is also home to Terpsichord, one of the longest-running modern dance companies in the U.S. For the 2025–26 school year, GPS enrolled 500 girls from 84 zip codes, with 210 in Middle School and 290 in Upper School.

-Its brother school, The McCallie School, was founded a year earlier by McCallie's brothers.
-As of July 1, 2021, GPS' Head of School is Megan Cover.
+Its brother school, The McCallie School, was founded a year earlier by Grace McCallie's brothers.
+As of July 1, 2021, GPS's Head of School is Megan D. Cover.

 History

 Origins

 In 1905, Duffy and Jarnagin, two public school teachers, asked the city school board to provide a fourth year of high school studies, including modern language and a lab science, so that girls, as well as boys, would apply for college.
-When their request was denied, they decided to create an independent school to prepare girls for higher education and convinced their friend Grace McCallie to join them.
+When their request was denied, they decided to create an independent school to prepare girls for higher education and convinced their friend and fellow teacher Grace McCallie to join them.

-In 12 weeks, they converted McCallie's former home to a school.
+In 12 weeks, they converted McCallie's former home into a school.
 The three founders pooled all of their money, $300, to equip and launch the school.
-The school opened on September 12, 1906, in a four-room schoolhouse at 106 Oak Street, which had formerly been McCallie's home.
+The school opened on September 12, 1906, in a four-room schoolhouse at 106 Oak Street.
 The ground floor contained classrooms with second-hand desks.
 There was also an alcove library and cloakroom.

 The school welcomed 45 enrolled students on the first day of classes on September 12, 1906.
-Each girl paid $80 tuition per year, and at the end of the first year one of the students was accepted to and enrolled in Randolph-Macon Woman's College.
+Each girl paid $80 tuition per year, and at the end of the first year, one of the students was accepted to and enrolled in Randolph-Macon Woman's College, and another enrolled in Western, an Ohio college for women.
 In 1915, the school relocated to a larger brick building at 611 Palmetto Street.
 In 1947, GPS again moved, this time to its current home on Island Avenue, with 14 classrooms, a study hall, library and dining hall.
-Since the move, the campus has been significantly added on to and revitalized, with the addition of a separate middle school and high school, an 800-seat theater, and a new student center, among other facilities.
+Since the move, the campus has been significantly added on to and revitalized, with the addition of a separate middle school and high school, a 700-seat theater, and a new student center, among other facilities.

-Girls Preparatory School celebrated its 100th anniversary during the 2005–2006 school year.
+Girls Preparatory School celebrated its 100th anniversary during the 2005–06 school year.
+In 2025-26, the school celebrated its 120th year.